DSA-MLOPS/DSAA6000I/README.md

 - Students will learn about best practices for deploying LLM models to production environments, and will deploy their models to a cloud-based production environment using a CI/CD pipeline.

 ### Week 10 Nov 24: AI Regulations (Hwaran Lee from Naver) Zoom
+* Talk1: Hwran Lee from Naver
+* Talk2: Taekyoon Ted Choi from Naver "Efficient Training for Korean-English Cross-Language Models: Unlocking Solutions under $10K"

+Intro:  In this exploration, we'll delve into the challenges faced by non-English languages within Language Model (LLM) communities and address these issues, particularly for public researchers.
+Our focus lies on presenting an efficient training method—Continual Learning—utilizing the renowned Llama2 multilingual model.
+This session will shed light on strategic data building and model training mechanisms designed to minimize the side effects of Continual Learning.
+Additionally, we'll share insights and practical tips gleaned from our experiments in training Cross-Language Models.

+Bio:
+Taekyoon is a Research Engineer at NAVER, where my passion lies in the intricate intersection of structuring and compressing global knowledge into parametric models.
+His expertise extends to evaluating the reconstructive performance of these models and harnessing user behaviors to enhance overall experiences.
+His contributions span beyond the realm of research, actively involving the practical application of these insights to a diverse range of services.
+In essence, he is dedicated to bridging the gap between cutting-edge research and tangible, user-centric solutions.

+* References
   * International Institutions for Advanced AI: https://arxiv.org/abs/2307.04699
   * Frontier AI Regulation: Managing Emerging Risks to Public Safety: https://arxiv.org/abs/2307.03718

 ### Week 11-12 Dec 1: Project Presentations Poster session GZ